 Working principle

-The working of belt and pulley is less complex and can be easily understood.
-With the above explanation, am sure you are now familiar with the basics of belt and various types of pulley including their applications.
+The working of belts and pulleys is less complex and can be easily understood.
+With the above explanation, am sure you are now familiar with the basics of belts and various types of pulleys including their applications.
 The video below will give you practical knowledge of how a belt-driven pulley works.
-It will also be exposed to the working of pulley that’s used to carry heavier loads.
+It will also be exposed to the working of a pulley that’s used to carry heavier loads.

 Advantages and disadvantages of belt and pulley